Helen Martin Wiki, Biography, Age, Husband, Net Worth, Family, & More Facts

 Loneliness

 These were years of loneliness and isolation for Helen as she cared for her ailing mother and demanding father.
 She had one close friend, Mr. Johannes Hattingh, who happened to be a married man with whom she had an extramarital affair.
 Hattingh was a builder who lived in the village with his wife and daughter, and he began to assist Helen with odd jobs around the house when she needed it.
 They maintained a close relationship, and even after the Hattingh family relocated to Peddie in 1947, Hattingh continued to visit Helen regularly.
-Helen was devastated when he died in 1963, and she never recovered.
+Helen devastated when he died in 1963, and she never recovered.

 Making the Owl House was a fun project

-Helen began her life’s work in the Owl House after both of her parents passed away (her mother in 1941 and her father in 1945), and she has been working there ever since.
-By this time, she had little contact with the white community of Nieu Bethesda; she was, on the other hand, on good terms with the people of color who lived on the outskirts of town, a fact that did not go unnoticed by her white neighbors and served to alienate her from the white community further.
+Helen began her life’s work in the Owl House after both of her parents passed away (her mother in 1941 and her father in 1945), and she had been working there ever since.
+By this time, she had little contact with the white community of Nieu Bethesda.
+She was, on the other hand, on good terms with the people of color who lived on the outskirts of town, a fact that did not go unnoticed by her white neighbors and served to alienate her from the white community further.

-Helen has developed a fascination with light, and she has a desire to transform the house’s interior into a dazzling spectacle of color.
+Helen had developed a fascination with light, and she has a desire to transform the house’s interior into a dazzling spectacle of color.
 In the entrance hall, she started by painting the walls with varnish and then putting up a colored ground glass on top of the varnish while it was still wet.
 Sifting through colored glass bottles, she broke them into small pieces and then smashed them with a hammer to grind them even more finely than she had previously.

-Helen was so pleased with the results of her entrance hall that she continued to decorate the rest of the house in the same manner – in the other rooms, however, she used colored paint instead of varnish.
+Helen was so happy with the results of her entrance hall that she continued to decorate the rest of the house in the same manner – in the other rooms, however, she used colored paint instead of varnish.
 She adhered the ground glass to the wet paint to achieve the desired effect.
 She painted the ceilings and walls in the same color scheme.

 Mirrors cut out